Symmetry Matters for Sizes of Extended Formulations: Extended Formulations, Extensions, and Symmetry

 One example of a symmetric extended formulation is the extended formulation for the spanning tree polytope described in the Introduction (with respect to the group~$G$ of all permutations of the nodes of the complete graph).

-\new{ The following lemma shows that we can restrict our attention to coordinate-symmetric subspace extensions when searching for the minimum size of any (iso\-metry-)symmetric extension of a given polytope~$P$.
+\new{ The following lemma shows that we can restrict our attention to coordinate-symmetric subspace extensions when searching for the minimum size of any (iso\-metry-)symmetric extension of a given polytope~$P$. \volker{ In particular, the minimum size of a symmetric extension of a polytope is attained by a \emph{pointed} symmetric extension. }

 \begin{lemma} If a polytope has an isometry-symmetric extension of size~$f$, then it has also a coordinate-symmetric subspace extension of size~$f$. \end{lemma}

 \begin{proof} Let $P\subseteq\RR^m$ be some polytope, $Q\subseteq\RR^d$ some polyhedron with~$f$ facets, $p:\RR^d\rightarrow\RR^m$ some affine projection with $p(Q)=P$, and~$G$ some group acting on~$P$ and the set~$X$ of vertices of~$P$ such that, for every~$\pi\in G$, there is some $\upop_{\pi}\in\isoms{d}$ with $\upop_{\pi}.Q=Q$ and $p(\upop_{\pi}.y)=\pi.p(y)$ for all $y\in Q$.